brand icon Apr17

 The following content may contain affiliate links.
 When you click and shop the links, we receive a commission.

 I also have a video review if you prefer to watch rather than read.
-And you can watch the same Mejuri Review video on my YouTube channel, if you prefer watching videos there.
+You can also watch the same Mejuri review video on my YouTube channel if you prefer watching videos there.

 Okay, let’s get right to it.